-A small charcoal grill is often sensible for small families and traveling.
-Cooking burgers and steaks over direct heat works just as well as on a larger grill.
-Cooking over indirect heat on a small grill is more of a challenge, but a little practice and a few tips will have you grilling like a pro.
+Cooking burgers and steaks over direct heat on a mini charcoal grill works just as well as on a larger grill.
+While cooking over indirect heat on a small grill is more of a challenge, a little practice and a few tips will have you grilling like a pro.

 Place the grill outdoors on a level surface away from overhanging trees, roofs or other structures.
 Open the bottom vent.

 Remove the lid and grilling rack from the grill.
 Pile charcoal briquets in a pyramid in the center of the grill.
 You will need approximately 30 briquettes for every pound of meat you intend to cook.
 You will need more charcoal on cold, wet or windy days.

 Sprinkle about 2 ounces of lighter fluid onto the charcoal, making sure each briquette gets coated.
 Carefully light the charcoal with a match.
 Keep the lid off until the coals are hot and you are ready to cook.

 Heat the coals for 20 to 25 minutes.
 By this time, the charcoal should be covered with a layer of white ash.

 Never add lighter fluid to hot coals — the flame could flare up and burn you.

 Spread the charcoal out, covering the bottom of the grill for direct grilling or bank them to the side for indirect heat.
 Use the long-handled tongs to move the coals.

 6. Oil the Grill Rack